rorama/Data-Science-with-Python-Tips/README.md

-# Data_Structures
+# Python Tips
-Python Data Structures
+Collection of Python Tips

 # Motivation for this project
 In the spirit of sharing, this project is an accumulation of some of the daily recording of work done as part of several projects.
 As you know, everyday provides an opportunity to learn, no matter your level of exprtise.
 Therefore, I share some very basic as well as some rather advanced tips.